InvertGames/uFrame.Documentation/pages/home.md

 # uFrame MVVM Wiki

 Welcome to the uFrame MVVM Wiki.
-You'll find here detailed info on every aspect of the framework.
+You'll find here detailed informations on every aspect of the framework.
 Feel free to [contribute](contribute.md).

 NOTE: It's still work in progress.
 Contributions are highly appreciated.